Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 The condition for mastering each stage is the collective mental activity of educators, which allows:

-Project Criteria
+Project criteria

 1. The relevance of the project, the reality of the proposed solutions, the practical focus on the development of the child.

-4. Argumentation of the proposed solutions, approaches.
+4. Reasonedness of the proposed solutions and approaches.

 5. Proper design: compliance with standard requirements, quality of sketches, diagrams, drawings.